-The qualitative standards referred to in Article 301(2) are the following:
+The qualitative standards referred to in Article 312(2) are the following:

-- (a) an institution's internal operational risk measurement system shall be closely integrated into its day-to-day risk management processes; - (b) institutions shall have an independent risk management function for operational risk; - (c) institutions shall have in place regular reporting of operational risk exposures and loss experience and shall have in place procedures for taking appropriate corrective action; - (d) an institution's risk management system shall be well documented.
-Institution shall have in place routines for ensuring compliance and policies for the treatment of non-compliance; - (e) institution shall subject their operational risk management processes and measurement systems to regular reviews performed by internal or external auditors; - (f) an institution's internal validation processes shall operate in a sound and effective manner; - (g) data flows and processes associated with an institution's the risk measurement system shall be transparent and accessible.
+(a) an institution's internal operational risk measurement system shall be closely integrated into its day-to-day risk management processes;

+(b) an institution shall have an independent risk management function for operational risk;

+(c) an institution shall have in place regular reporting of operational risk exposures and loss experience and shall have in place procedures for taking appropriate corrective action;

+(d) an institution's risk management system shall be well documented.
+An institution shall have in place routines for ensuring compliance and policies for the treatment of non-compliance;

+(e) an institution shall subject its operational risk management processes and measurement systems to regular reviews performed by internal or external auditors;

+(f) an institution's internal validation processes shall operate in a sound and effective manner;

+(g) data flows and processes associated with an institution's risk measurement system shall be transparent and accessible.